 Bioaugmentation will be performed at each injection well after approximately half of the design volume of EVO solution has been injected.
-Prior to bioaugmentation, geochemistry of the EVO solution will be assessed using field equipment (e.g., a YSI 600 sonde) to confirm that it is appropriate for the bacteria (e.g., DO < 1 mg/L, and ORP < -100 mV, and pH between 6 and 8).
+Prior to bioaugmentation, geochemistry of the anaerobic water and/or the EVO solution will be assessed using field equipment (e.g., a YSI 600 sonde) to confirm that it is appropriate for the bacteria (e.g., DO < 1 mg/L, and ORP < -100 mV, and pH between 6 and 8).
 This will ensure that the bioaugmentation consortium is injected within a pocket of water with geochemistry conducive to bacteria survival.
-The design quantity of bioaugmentation consortium (see Table 6) will be added to each injection well using methods designed to prevent exposure of KB-1[®] Plus or approved equivalent, to oxygen.
+The design quantity of bioaugmentation consortium (see Table 7) will be added to each injection well using methods designed to prevent exposure of KB-1[®] Plus or approved equivalent, to oxygen.
 If the bioaugmentation consortium is supplied by the vendor in vessels, then the bioaugmentation consortium vessel integrity will be verified by injection personnel upon receipt (in the field).
 The bioaugmentation consortium injection vessel will be connected to aboveground injection piping, and the system will be purged with argon (or nitrogen) gas for approximately 5 minutes at pressures of approximately 10 to 20 psi to displace oxygen from the well column and maintain inert gas in the well above the water table.
 The required volume of bioaugmentation consortium will be metered into the injection well using compressed gas to transfer it from the vessel into the well.
-Alternatively, the bioaugmentation consortium can be injected directly into the manifold used for the EVO solution if the vendor performing the work
+Alternatively, the bioaugmentation consortium can be injected directly into the manifold used for the EVO solution if the vendor performing the work has appropriate plumbing connections.
+Further, KB-1® Plus (or approved equivalent) recently has become available in Fast Injection Tubes (FIT tubes), which are small, sealed containers used to deliver a premeasured dose of KB-1[®] Plus (or approved equivalent) without the need for line purging.
+Whether the bioaugmentation consortium will be provided in vessels or FIT tubes will be determined as part of field implementation based on cost, vendor capability, and the EISB contractor's equipment; the delivery of bioaugmentation consortium will follow manufacturer's standard procedures.